dogweather/forkful/content/en/php/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?

-Parsing a date from a string in PHP involves converting text that represents a date and/or time into a PHP `DateTime` object or other date/time formats.
-This is crucial for data validation, manipulation, storage, and presentation purposes, especially when working with user input or data from external sources.

 ## How to:
 PHP's built-in `DateTime` class provides a powerful set of functions for parsing and working with dates.
 You can create a `DateTime` instance from a date string using the constructor, and then format it as needed.
 Here's how:

 ```php